When you’re giving a talk or presentation, it can be helpful to focus on one main point.

-Think back to the last few sermons or presentations you listened to.
+Think back to the last few sermons or talks you listened to.
 Do you remember anything the speaker talked about?
 What was the main point or message?

 If you’re like me, a lot of times you don’t remember anything.

-The truth is, we live in a culture packed full of information.
-All day I’m bombarded with information from the television, internet, blog posts, and twitter feeds.
-Something really needs to stand out for me to take notice and remember it amidst all the noise.
+We live in a culture packed full of information.
+All day we are bombarded with information from the television, internet, blog posts, and twitter feeds.
+Something really needs to stand out for us to take notice and remember it amidst all the noise.

 When you give a talk, your listeners are in the same situation.